 The beginning of ecological research in a new geographical area usually begins with understanding what flora and fauna are present in it.
 In the same way, I like to begin teaching ecology or organismal biology to my undergraduate students by introducing the term species diversity to them.
 Since many sub-fields of ecological research revolve around why we have so many species around us, students also show a great interest in discussing the topic at various levels.

 To make the concept clearer, I conduct frequent introductory field trips, during which I teach methods of species identification, some basics of taxonomy and ethical ways of animal handling, among other things.
 I also show them a wide variety of species and teach them how to catalogue the species systematically.
-This usually involves writing names of observed species, number of individuals of each observed species and habitat in which it was found.
+This usually involves writing the names of observed species, the number of individuals of each observed species and the habitat in which it was found.

 Students go through their species checklists and most of them indicate that habitat X has a greater number of species than Y, so X is more diverse.
 Some other students also have an opinion that habitat X has a higher population of some species than Y, so it is more diverse.
 A small subset further claims to see a particular “rare” species in only one habitat and hence calls it more diverse.
 Here, students use the terms ‘species diversity’ and ‘species richness’ interchangeably, perhaps because they do not know the actual difference between these two terms.
 But… is there any difference?

 Having observed a higher number of species in an area does not mean it is more diverse.
 It rather means that it is more ‘species rich’.
-If one compares two habitats based on only the number of species, then such a comparison would not provide any conclusive evidence on their difference in diversity.
+If one compares two habitats based on only the number of species, then such a comparison would not provide any conclusive evidence of their difference in diversity.
 To know if the habitat is diverse, one needs data on the relative abundance of each species.
 There are several quantitative measures to know if and how much a habitat is diverse, but Shannon’s index is the most popular one.
 It essentially calculates the uncertainty in the outcome of a sampling process or uncertainty in predicting what the next species in a given area would be.
-There is a well-defined mathematical expression that can be found in any ecological textbooks.
+There is a well-defined mathematical expression that can be found in any ecological textbook.

 Students’ answers to ‘which habitat is more diverse’, as mentioned before, are all valid but they are incomplete if treated independently.
 They either compare the highest number of species observed in an area, the abundance of certain (not all) species across two areas, or the mere occurrence of a rare species in a particular area.
 A diversity index considers ALL of these components at the same time, which species richness does not.
 The index is, however, only a measure of diversity, and not the diversity itself.
 It is just like the radius of a sphere being an index of its volume but not the volume itself!
 Therefore, such indices need to be treated with caution.